alaricli/alaricli/README.md

 Currently, I am:
 - Working on servers for live services @electronicarts
-- Working on a fully custom e-commerce platform
+- Working on fully launching https://recharged-shop.com
 - Trying to win a Regionals event for the Pokémon TCG

 Previously, I have: